ronaldbosma/blog/content/blog/deploy-azure-workbook-with-bicep/index.md

  bicep decompile ./my-workbook-arm-template.json
 ```

-The result will be a Bicep file similar to the snippet below.
+The result will be a Bicep file like the snippet below.
 See [my-workbook-arm-template.bicep](https://github.com/ronaldbosma/blog-code-examples/tree/master/DeployAzureWorkbookWithBicep/exports/my-workbook-arm-template.bicep) for the full script.

 ```bicep
 @description('The friendly name for the workbook that is used in the Gallery or Saved List.
 This name must be unique within a resource group.')